-- 1. Name of the organization. - 2.
-Statement of purpose and statement of contribution to the University community.
+- 1. Name of the organization. - Statement of purpose and statement of contribution to the University community. - 3.
+List of officers, all of whom must have a minimum grade point average of 2.0 and a list of 15 members, all of whom

-- 3. List of officers, all of whom must have a minimum grade point average of 2.0 and a list of 15 members, all of whom must be regular students with a 2.0 GPA and no more than five of whom may be transfer students or freshmen. - 4.
+- must be regular students with a 2.0 GPA and no more than five of whom may be transfer students or freshmen. - 4.
 Indication of any affiliation. - 5.
 Indication of source of financial support. - 6.
 Proposed adviser(s), who must be a full-time member of the Francis Marion University faculty or staff. - 7.
-Signature (15 required) of all prospective members who are full-time (those carrying 12 or more semester hours) students. - 8.
+Listed roster of all prospective members who are full time (those carrying 12 or more credit hours) students.
+The roster must include each student's first name, last name, and student ID number. - 8.
 Groups with recognized national affiliations must meet the membership guidelines established by the national office.